 If you want to promote your account with other tools, choose those which have human-like algorithms.
 Instagram developers are not stupid, and they’re constantly working on improving Instagram algorithms so that it could identify the users who actively use third-party tools with automatic actions.

-Wrong Influencers and Bloggers
+Irrelevant and Fake Influencers and Bloggers

 This topic deserves a full article to write about.
 Every single blogger on Instagram is now an influencer.
 But not all of them are valuable for your business.
 To choose your right blogger for promotion, you need to understand your audience, analyze your competitors, and the blogger you want to cooperate with.